-The 2023-24 Student Health Handbook serves to provide health guidance for the 2023-24 school year.
+The 2024-25 Student Health Handbook serves to provide health guidance for the 2024-25 school year.
 School policies and procedures have been implemented to safeguard the health of our community.
 Please read this handbook in its entirety.

 We are committed to helping each family navigate health related challenges.
 Please feel free to pass this handbook along to anyone who might be helping care for your children.
-If you have questions at any time, please contact us at health@ngfs.org and a member of the Health team will be in touch.
-The NGFS Health team is available Monday through Friday, 8 a.m.- 5 p.m., except when the school is closed for holidays.
+If you have questions at any time, please contact the School Nurse, Kathryn Gale, at health@ngfs.org.
+The School Nurse is available during the school year on Mondays, Tuesdays, Thursdays and Fridays from 7:30 a.m.-2:00 p.m., except when the school is closed for holidays.
+If there is an urgent need outside of this time, please contact the school reception directly by calling 336-299-0964.